Salman Khurshid: Political offices

+In 2009, incumbent president Sirajuddin Qureshi beat Salman Khurshid for the presidency of India Islamic Cultural Centre (IICC).
+In 2024, he was elected president of IICC.

-Political Views
+Political views

 Salman Khurshid appeared for Students Islamic Movement of India, a group banned in India and frequently charged by Indian authorities with terrorist activities, as its defence lawyer, appealing the 2002 ban; in June 2006 the Supreme Court of India rejected the appeal noting "the appeal against the ban should be first argued before the tribunal established for the purposes".
-Asked about his appearance, Khurshid said :
+Asked about his appearance, Khurshid said:

 I would refuse a client only when I am personally satisfied that taking up the case would go against the ethics of the profession.
 A lawyer has to appear for an accused.
 It is my constitutional duty.
 A party and the government too cannot pre-judge an organisation.

 In 2009, Salman Khurshid criticized the partition of India, opining that a united India would have been better than a divided one.

-In 2009, incumbent president Sirajuddin Qureshi beat Salman Khurshid for the presidency of India Islamic Cultural Centre.
-Campaign for the election was very intense which became high-profile with Khurshid's entry in the fray.

 Writings

-Khurshid has been deeply involved in writing and acting in plays since his student days in Delhi and Oxford.
 He is the author of the play Sons of Babur, published by Rupa & Co., which has been staged, with Tom Alter in the lead role, at the Red Fort in Delhi.

-Salman Khurshid has also been the editor of "The Contemporary Conservative: Selected Writings of Dhiren Bhagat" published in 1990.
+Khurshid was the editor of "The Contemporary Conservative: Selected Writings of Dhiren Bhagat" published in 1990.

 In October 2021, Khurshid published Sunrise over Ayodhya: Nationhood in Our Times, writing about India's decline in secularism surrounding the Ayodhya dispute.
 BJP leaders shared an excerpt from the book and triggered a controversy regarding Khurshid's attempt to draw a parallel between Hindutva and radical Islamist groups.
 The controversy resulted in his Nainital home being vandalized and set on fire.

 A suit filed by Hindu Sena President Vishu Gupta, wanting to stop the publication, circulation, and sale of the book Sunrise over Ayodhya was dismissed by a Delhi court on 18 November 2021.
 The court said that the author and publisher had the right to write and publish the book.